 Adjustments and continued exploration in areas of a so-called unknown factor.
 The transition from beginning to semi-practical, to a newer and impractical discovery of new shapes or forms and technical changes necessary to compliment those discoveries.
-(2) Transfer credit: UC, CSU
+(2)

-ART R108A-Beginning Oil Painting
+ART R108A-Beginning Oil Painting 3 units